foobaz/remux/README.md

 If Remux determines the video is already in the optimal format, it will still perform the conversion.
 This is bad for performance but good for thorough data normalization.

 Files without a video stream will be skipped, including images, audio files, and subtitle files.
 It is safe to run Remux on a directory with a mix of video and non-video files.

+If you wish to remux a large collection of files, I recommend using [GNU Parallel](https://www.gnu.org/software/parallel/).

+### Dependencies

+Remux does not depend on any 3rd party Python packages, only the standard library.
+However, it does depend on the ``ffmpeg`` and ``ffprobe`` command line tools.
+Remux was developed using Python 3.6.